jpreardon/weighter/WORKLOG.md

 - Use HEREDOC to clean up HTML strings, change all prints to echos
 - Changed config variables to constants
+- Fix bug with IDs in index.php URLs

 ## 2022-10-03